Women in Games Initiative

 Women in Games Exhibits

-The Strong tells the important story of women in games and computing in an onsite, interactive, artifact-rich, exhibit titled, Women in Games.
-A companion online exhibit, A Brief History of Women in Gaming: The 1980s is a resource for scholars, students, and enthusiasts from around the world.
-Watch the exhibit highlight video.
+The Strong tells the important story of women in games and computing.
+The online exhibit, A Brief History of Women in Gaming: The 1980s is a resource for scholars, students, and enthusiasts from around the world.

-With The Strong’s current expansion, the Women in Games exhibit will be relocated to Digital Worlds, the centerpiece of The Strong’s 90,000-SF expansion, itself the anchor of the all-new Neighborhood of Play.
+With The Strong’s expansion, the Women in Games exhibit will be relocated to ESL Federal Credit Union Digital Worlds, the centerpiece of The Strong’s 90,000-SF expansion, itself the anchor of the all-new Neighborhood of Play.
 The current Women in Games materials and interactives will be re-imagined as a trail that intertwines throughout the gallery with visual cues that encourage guests to follow the stories of trailblazing women such as Mabel Addis, Joyce Weisbecker, and Muriel Tramis.

 Support Women in Games